 British Bachelor (Honours) Degree Standard

 I have a social work background.
 And, I have always enjoyed working with people regardless of their age.
 In my past, I used to work in a variety of different support roles with children, teenagers and young adults with learning difficulties.
 Seeing them achieve their goals, gain more independence and progress with their lives - against difficulties and odds - was very rewarding.
 Furthermore, this experience only strengthened my belief that when we provide the right environment for people to grow and thrive, positive change will inevitably follow.

 As a student counsellor I have gained experience of working in both, short - and long - term therapy.
-My experience around short-term therapy comes from working in NHS-IAPS goal and focus oriented therapy.
+My experience around short-term therapy comes from working in NHS-IAPT goal and focus oriented therapy.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.